prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 Any period of time prescribed by the Agreement, the Statute, these Rules or any ord er of the Court for the taking of any procedural step shall be laid down in terms of full days, weeks, months or years and shall be reckoned as follows:

-   (a) computation shall start on the day following the day on which the relevant event occurred ; in the case of service of a document, the relevant event shall be the receipt of that document  in accordance with Part 5, Chapter  2;
+   (a) computation shall start on the day following the day on which the relevant event occurred; in the case of service of a document, the relevant event shall be the receipt of that document in accordance with Part 5, Chapter 2;

    (b) when a period is expressed as one year or a certain number of years, it shall expire in the relevant subsequent year in th e month having the same name and on the day having the same number as the month and the day on which the said event occurred.
 If the relevant subsequent month has no day with the same number, the period shall expire on the last day of that month;